MahlatseBaholo/eBlocks_DataEngineer_Assessment/README.md

    Azure Event Hubs:

 5. What data patterns would you use ?
+   •	Event-driven Architecture: Implement an event-driven architecture using Apache Kafka.
+Orders can be published as events to Kafka
+      topics, enabling real-time processing and analysis.

+   •	Stream Processing: Utilize Apache Spark's streaming capabilities to process the order data in real-time, perform aggregations, enrichments, and apply business rules.

+   •	Microservices Architecture: Decompose the system into microservices that can independently handle different aspects of order processing, such as inventory management, payment processing, and shipping.

+   •	Caching: Use in-memory caching technologies like Azure Cache for Redis to cache frequently accessed data, such as customer information, product details, and pricing information, to improve response times and reduce database load.

+   •	Batch Processing: Utilize Apache Spark to process historical order data and generate insights.
+This can help in analyzing trends, customer behaviour, and planning for future Black Friday events.

+   •	Monitoring and Alerting: Implement monitoring and alerting mechanisms to detect anomalies, performance bottlenecks, and failures in the data processing pipeline.
+Tools like Grafana can be used for monitoring and visualization.

 # Order Analysis

 Please provide scripts and results for the following: